codee-com/open-catalog/Checks/PWD003/README.md

 might be copied instead of any pointed-to data; for Fortran assumed size arrays, an invalid memory access might occur or erroneous memory (i.e., from wrong memory locations) might be copied.

-### Actions

-Specify the array range to be copied to device memory.

 ### Code example